atadataco/dagster-snowflake-local-quickstart/README.md

 ### Using definitions to organize your assets and jobs

-In Dagster 1.1.6, Dagster introduced Definitions, which is a simpler and more flexible way to organize your assets, jobs, schedules, and sensors.
-Definitions replaces repositories, which were more complicated and required more boilerplate code.
-Definitions also allows you to load your code in different Python environments, which can be useful for managing dependencies.
+In Dagster 1.1.6, Dagster introduced Definitions, a simpler and more flexible way to organize your assets, jobs, schedules, and sensors.
+Definitions replace repositories, which were more complicated and required more boilerplate code.
+Definitions also allow you to load your code in different Python environments, which can be useful for managing dependencies.

 In this example, we use Definitions to define our assets and jobs in [in `quickstart_snowflake/__init__.py`](./quickstart_snowflake/__init__.py) .
 We also define a schedule and a sensor for our jobs.
 We can load our definitions using the `--definitions` flag when running Dagster tools, for example: